CurvSurf/FindSurface-RealityKit-visionOS/README.md

 - `Show inlier points` visualizes the set of points that contribute to the detection of the shape.
 - `Show geometry outline` enhances the visibility of the shape by highlighting its outline.
 - `Clear Scene` removes all detected shapes.
+- `Export` button allows you to export the currently detected geometries into a `.usda` file.
+This feature is experimental.
+Since we didn't use libraries such as OpenUSD to implement it, its implementation may change or be removed in the future.
+This is merely a visual representation intended for viewing the geometries in other viewers that support the `.usda` file format and this app does not support loading it back into the scene.

 For detailed explanations of the parameters, please refer to [FindSurface](https://github.com/CurvSurf/FindSurface#how-does-it-work).